carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4-2021-trees.md

 -What do you think this tells you about your project dataset?
 (Think of this as a mini Discussion section: I'm looking for evidence that you thought about your results and how they connect more broadly to some ecological or evolutionary pattern in your dataset.)

-Submit via Moodle by lab next week. **I prefer to grade these blind, so please put your student ID number, rather than your name, on your assignment.
+Submit via Moodle by lab time next week. **I prefer to grade these blind, so please put your student ID number, rather than your name, on your assignment.
 (This applies to all future assignments as well.)**